 This lifts the veil on an even more insidious way that Personal Capital makes money off its free users, even though they don’t directly pay for services.
 The platform uses their personal wealth and financial information to try to sell them on other products and services offered by the app’s parent company, Empower Retirement.

 In simpler terms, any data that you share with them will be used to sell you products and services they think you need, based on your wealth and financial information.
 This is just as big of a concern for privacy-minded users as it is for most of today’s internet users, who report that advertisers are one of the things they want to avoid the most when they’re online.

 This right here is the heart of the problem with any free financial service: It has to make money somehow.
 If it’s not doing so through user fees, it will find another way.

 If you want complete control over the privacy of your financial information, you’re much better off using a paid service that supports itself with fees, instead of using your data to drive revenue.

 Paid Services Are Sometimes the Better Choice

-That’s not to say that all you have to do is choose a paid wealth management tool and you can rest easy, knowing your data is safe, secure, and within your control.
+No, we’re not saying that all you have to do is choose a paid investment management tool and you can rest easy, knowing your data is safe, secure, and within your control.